python-can-define-radio/sdr-course/classroom_activities/061-Custom-Python-Print-Block.md

 People sometimes ask "where's the 'print' command in GNU Radio Companion?"

-I hypothesize that a "print" block was omitted because the GUI Sinks are most often the best way to view the data, but here's a print block in case you ever find it useful.
+I hypothesize that a "print" block was omitted because the GUI Sinks are most often the best way to view the data, but there are cases in which a print block can help with exploring data.

-How to use: Follow steps 1 through 6 in the "Custom Python Method" exercise.
+Here's the code which you'll use in other flowgraphs.

-<details><summary>Use this code: (click to view code) </summary>
+<details><summary>Code: (click to view code) </summary>

 ```python3